artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 Speaking of Developer Experience, we took a keen interest in standardizing our best practices and modernizing the codebase.
 We documented how we wanted the app's codebase to look and set up processes like lint rules to encourage developers to follow our best practices.
-We also invited any engineer at Artsy to join our twice-weekly Knowledge Share meetings (more on those shortly).
+We also invited any engineer at Artsy to join our twice-weekly Knowledge Share meetings (I'll discuss these in depth shortly).
 We looked for bottle necks in the development process and found many problems, which we addressed.
 We combined the Native iOS and React Native repositories (which had historically been separated).
 We overhauled the CI configuration to leverage heavy caching – average build times dropped from fifteen minutes to less than five.
 And we adopted stricter TypeScript compiler settings so that engineers would be forced to deal with nullability and other causes of bugs.
 (Hey, sometimes you need a carrot and sometimes you need a stick.)

+The React Native community has grown a lot since 2016.
+If Artsy were to begin our adoption of React Native today, we would be really well-supported by a community that has defined best practices, documented standard approaches to problems, and a consolidated opinion on what a React Native codebase should "feel" like.
+None of that existed in 2016, and our early architectural decisions don't really reflect contemporary best practices.
+For example, we initially separated our native Objective-C and Swift code from the React Native JavaScript [in its own repo](https://github.com/artsy/emission).
+This worked well at the time but has since become a burden – so we combined the two repositories.
+We continue working on these kinds of projects, to bring our codebase closer to resembling a fresh project created with `react-native init`.

 I'm extraordinarily happy with how things have shaped up, and in the direction we continue to move.
 This is all an ongoing process, and should remain an ongoing process.
 At the time of writing, engineers are still facing a bottleneck with core parts of our app's logic that are still in Objective-C. We still have older practices in the app that we want to migrate away from, like testing with Enzyme.
 But overall, things are looking good.

-<iframe width="100%" height="400" src="https://www.youtube.com/embed/IEn2_WSKFHw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br />
+<iframe width="100%" height="400" src="https://www.youtube.com/embed/IEn2_WSKFHw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Knowledge Shares

 We achieved most of these big, infrastructural changes in meetings called _Knowledge Shares_.
 I should write a dedicated blog post on these, but in short: Knowledge Shares are a _structured_ time to facilitate _unstructured learning_.
 Anyone can bring a topic to Knowledge Share, from a ticket that they're stuck on to an idea they have to a neat trick they recently learned.
-We set aside these two hours a week to discuss whatever the team wants, and we don't strictly invite engineers.
+We set aside these two hours a week to discuss whatever the team wants, and we don't only invite engineers.

 New feature designs, product roadmaps, and data analyses are often brought up by our non-engineering colleagues; we discuss these at the beginning of the meetings to make sure everyone's time is respected.
 Throughout the week,